 It’s important to remember that while you can’t change the redemption values of Lane Bryant points, you can increase the rate at which you earn them.
 One of the best ways to increase the number of Lane Bryant points that you earn is to apply for the Lane Bryant Credit Card.

-Many retailers actually offer two versions of their cards: one co-branded and another store-only.
+Many retailers actually offer two versions of their cards: one connected with a network and another for store-only purchases.
 And there’s often just one application.
-The issuing bank decides which one you get, if any, based on your credit standing.
-You’ll generally need good credit or better to get a co-branded card.
-The Best Buy® Credit Card, for instance, requires good credit or better (700+), but those with at least fair credit (640+) may qualify for the Best Buy® Store Card.
-You can check your latest credit score for free on WalletHub.
+The issuing bank decides which one you get (if any) based on your credit standing.
+You’ll generally need good credit or better to get a store card belonging to a network.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.